-Transfer students make up about two-thirds of each entering class at Shimer.
-Whether you’ve completed your AA and you’re ready to tackle your BA, or you’ve taken classes at a few schools but just haven’t found the right academic home yet, we invite you to consider transferring to Shimer.
+Whether you’ve completed your AA and you’re ready to tackle your BA, or you’ve taken classes at a few schools but just haven’t found the right academic home yet, we invite you to consider transferring to Shimer College.

 Shimer College welcomes applications from transfer students who wish to transfer from two- or four-year institutions.
-Whether you are transferring from a two- or four-year institution, we may well be the right college environment for you.
-We consider transfer students an important part of our student body; you bring unique experiences, skills and important attributes to our campus.
 Transfer students may be admitted at the beginning of the fall, spring, or summer semester.

-Students who have completed an associate’s degree may enter with junior standing.
-Depending on intended major and previous program of study, a bachelor’s degree may be completed in two years of full-time study.
+Qualifying students who have completed an associate’s degree can enter with junior standing.
+Depending on intended major and previous program of study, a bachelor’s degree can be completed in two years of full-time study.

-Credit will not be granted for experiential learning, career or vocational courses.
-Official credit evaluation is completed after a student is admitted to the college.
+Credit cannot be granted for experiential learning, career, or vocational courses.

 Transfer Application Checklist

-- Official College Transcripts: If you have attended any college or university since high school, you are regarded as a transfer student.
-Please list all the schools you have attended since high school on the application and contact the registrar at each of these schools to request that an official transcript be sent to Shimer College.
-Any student with fewer than 60 semester hours of college credit must also submit a high school transcript or its equivalent.
+- Official College Transcripts: Contact the registrar at each school you have attended to request that an official transcript be sent to Shimer College.
+If you have fewer than 60 semester hours of college credit, please also submit a high school transcript or its equivalent.

-- Official High School Transcripts: Any student with fewer than 60 semester hours of college credit must submit a high school transcript or its equivalent (such as a GED).
+- Official High School Transcripts: If you have fewer than 60 semester hours of college credit, please submit a high school transcript or its equivalent (such as a GED).

 Shimer’s ACT code: 1142

-- Letter of Recommendation from a teacher who can assess your academic progress and level of readiness for college-level work.
+- Letter of Recommendation: Ask a teacher who can assess your academic progress and level of readiness for college-level work.
 Early Entry students need two recommendation letters.
-These can be mailed or emailed directly from the recommender to firstname.lastname@example.org.
+These can be emailed directly from the recommender to firstname.lastname@example.org.